18F/18f.gsa.gov/_posts/2017-09-07-forrest-service-six-month-check.md

 - procurement
 excerpt: "The Technology Transformation Services has been working with the Forest Service in an effort to move their permitting process online.
 In this post, we’ll focus on how taking a step back to check your assumptions can reduce the risk that your project will go off course."
 ---

+_Rebecca and Michael work here at TTS.
+Aaron Burk is a Senior Project Manager at the Forest Service and the product owner for this project with the Forest Service._

 The Technology Transformation Services has been working with the Forest Service in an effort to move their permitting process online.
 We’ve previously written about how doing this [work in the open can benefit other agencies](https://18f.gsa.gov/2017/03/15/one-agencys-investments-open-source-mean-others-benefit/) with permit systems.
 In this post, we’ll focus on how taking a step back to check your assumptions can reduce the risk that your project will go off course.

 ## Stepping back